XRPLF/xrpl-dev-portal/blog/2024/filedgr.md

 # Developer Reflections: Filedgr – Transforming Data Control with XRPL Integration

 Welcome to another edition of Developer Reflections.
-Today, we’ll discuss [Filedgr](https://filedgr.com), a cutting-edge platform that empowers users with robust Web3 solutions for secure data control and transparency.
+Today, we’ll discuss [Filedgr](https://filedgr.com), a platform that empowers users with Web3 solutions for secure data control and transparency.
 Filedgr stands out by offering unique features like Digital Certificates and the Digital Twin Data Hub, revolutionizing industries with authenticated data and fostering trust in product information.
 Let's explore how Filedgr uses the [XRP Ledger (XRPL)](https://xrpl.org/) to enhance its offerings and drive innovation in data management.

 <!-- BREAK -->